MR

 You are getting a GST cheque because after you have filed your taxes, it has been determined that you are eligible to receive the GST tax credit from the government as a means to reimburse you for all or part of the sales taxes you have paid on eligible goods and services.

-You may not receive your GST credit on the GST payment dates because of many reasons.
+For many reasons, you may not receive your GST credit on the GST payment dates.
 It could be because your situation has changed, or the CRA recalculated your tax credit and decided you are no longer eligible.

 However, it could also be for other reasons.
 If you didn’t receive your payment, check your MyCRA Account to be sure you are not missing out on any notice from the government.
-Then wait for 10 business days before you make a report to the CRA.
+Then wait ten business days before you report to the CRA.

 If you need more information on GST/HST payments, please visit the CRA GST/HST page or kindly talk to an expert.